macnick/motogp-db/README.md

 ## Show your support

-Give a ⭐️ if you enjoyed this project!
+Spare a ⭐️ if you enjoyed this project!

 ## 📝 License